GCAA guidelines for plotholders

 Carpets can become a hazard, are slippery when wet, and in many cases can be toxic when broken down.
 Please do not bring carpet on site.
 We recommend that you use black membrane for large areas and wood chips, which are in kept in a central store by the main car park.

 Plots are inspected throughout the year by the Council Allotment Officer and/or the Site Secretary.
 Actions taken will be in accordance with the rules set out in the tenancy agreement.
 However, the GCAA would like to encourage you to keep your plots tidy and well cultivated, not doing so is the quickest way to lose your allotment.
 You are also responsible for the paths and roads around your site, cutting them and making sure they are safe and free of hazards such as carpets and glass.
 If you become ill and cannot work your plot let us know and we will try to help.
 Anyone that comes in to help you out is a volunteer and is not entitled to a plot of their own.

 Plot holders should compost as much of their green waste as possible.
 Even weeds such as bindweed and couch grass can be composted if they are first drowned in water.
-If you want to buy good garden manure, the trading shed has the number of a man who will arrange a delivery for you.
+If you want to buy good garden manure, the trading shed has the number of a reliable person who will arrange a delivery for you.
 Piles of manure need to be removed from road delivery points as soon as feasible.

 Illness (unable to work your plot):

 Please tell the Site Secretary if you are ill and unable to work your plot.
 We can ask the council to hold off on action against you if you are sick.
 However if you do not tell us about it, then we cannot do anything.

 We recommend that you take all your non-burnable rubbish to a local council dump.

 Read our rules page to make sure you comply with those.